AxxAxx/AxxSolder/README.md

 - AxxSolder is capable of driving C115, C210 and C245 style cartridges from JBC.
 With the "Handle_sense_1" and "Handle_sense_2" inputs AxxSolder can determine if the connected handle is either a NT115, T210 or T245 and adjust max output power accordingly.
 - When the handle is put into the stand (connected to Stand_sense) AxxSolder goes into "Standby mode".
 On the portable version an aluminium plate is mounted and allows the AxxSolder to go into Standby mode when the cartridge or handle rests againts it.
 After 10 min in Standby mode AxxSolder goes into "Sleep mode" and turns heating completely off.
 This is similar to what JBC calls [Sleep and Hibernation](https://www.jbctools.com/intelligent-heat-management.html).
 - If AxxSolder is left in normal running mode for longer than 30 min, the station automatically goes into sleep mode after 30 min as a safety feature.
 - Should the temperature ever go higher than 480 deg C overheating is detected and the station goes into sleep mode in order to protect the tip.
+- User settings are stored in non volatile flash and can be configured via a settings menue descrbied in [SETTINGS](#settings).
 - The TFT display used in this project is a 2 inch 320x240 Color TFT display [2.0" 320x240 Color IPS TFT Display](https://www.adafruit.com/product/4311) and shows information about:
   - Set temperature
   - Actual temperature